How to Create Easter Crochet Designs That Truly Match Your Decor

 4. Crochet Easter Egg Garland

-- multiple small egg shapes
+- lots of little egg shapes

-Where it works best
+Where they look best

 5. Crochet Chick Figures

-What defines a good crochet chick?
+What makes a good crocheted chick?

-- round body
+- a round form

-- small wings
+- little wings

-Chicks work best:
+Chicks look best:

-- grouped in bowls
+- in dishes

-- paired with eggs or moss
+- with eggs or plant material

 6. Crochet Flower Coasters

-- basic increases
+- doing simple increases

 7. Crochet Bunny Basket